(Last updated: 20.11.2024)

 The situation is even trickier for nonresidents in the US.
 While every nonresident is required to file tax documents to account for their time in the US, it can be hard to declare your cryptocurrency profits for taxation when you are unfamiliar with IRS tax law.

-The overall market value of digital currencies has increased roughly 75% in 2021.
-In fact, the value of the cryptocurrency market passed $2 trillion for the first time in April 2021.
+In fact, the current value of the cryptocurrency market, as of November 2024, is $3.2 trillion, according to CoinGecko.
+This represents a more than a $1 trillion rise from the $2 trillion mark back in April 2021.
 Bitcoin is the most popular digital currency – representing approximately 50% of this $2 trillion.

 With this in mind, it is easy to see why so many investors are attracted to these virtual, volatile currencies.